aws-solutions/qnabot-on-aws/workshops/reinvent2019/readme.md

 1) Use 'Export' and once complete then click on the download arrow next to available file.

-2) Use 'Import' to the import a configuration file from the following url:
+2) Download the file below.
+The file contains a set of preconfigured questions:

     <pre>
     https://raw.githubusercontent.com/aws-samples/aws-ai-qna-bot/master/workshops/reinvent2019/samples/sun-questions-qna-step-2.json
     </pre>

-This file contains a set of preconfigured questions.
+2) Use 'Import' > 'From File' to import the sun-questions-qna-step-2.json file.

 * Note: An import will overwrite existing questions with the same Question ID.